DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/dotnet-core.md

 {{< partial name="apm/apm-containers.html" >}}
 </br>

-3. After instrumenting your application, the tracing client attempts to send traces to the following:
+3. The tracing client attempts to send traces to the following:

     - The `/var/run/datadog/apm.socket` Unix domain socket by default.
     - If the socket does not exist, then traces are sent to `localhost:8126`.